RiyadhKh4n/CoinFrog/README.md

 ## Code
 When developing CoinFrog I had to implement a third-party API which was something I had never done before as a result I used [this](https://www.youtube.com/watch?v=ECJjjZ_iijc&t=1s) YouTube video which explained how to retrieve data from the API and print it to the console.

+The code which displays when the users screen size is less than 750px x 750px was inspired by a fellow pupil from Slack.
+The HTML code is the same however the styling is different as I wanted it to match the rest of my site.

 All other code is original